-- Is responsible for husbandry at assigned facility (Insect Rearing Facility or Insectarium).
-This includes daily animal care and exhibit maintenance, including cleaning cages, removing animal waste or spoiled food products, new animal setup, or maintenance of breeding colonies.
+- Performs daily animal care and exhibit maintenance, including cleaning cages, removing animal waste or spoiled food products, new animal setup, or maintenance of breeding colonies.

-- Prepares animal diets including daily food collection and preparations (foliage cutting, produce pickup, or animal waste products).
+- Prepares animal diets including daily food collection (foliage cutting, produce pickup, or animal waste products).

-- Assures that facility maintenance in animal care areas is preformed (sweeping, mopping, vacuuming, washing containers, etc.).
+- Performs facility maintenance in animal care areas (sweeping, mopping, vacuuming, washing containers, etc.)

 - Assists with horticulture tasks when possible.

 Operates a financially self-sufficient collection of museums and parks.

 - Reports problems or supply needs to management.

 - Works with entomology team to repair problems and acquire needed supplies.